NIFS

 Domestic Collaboration Research Programs

-In order to satisfy the broad needs for advancing cutting-edge research, NIFS conducts four collaboration research programs.
-These are Bilateral Collaboration Research, LHD Project Collaboration Research, General Collaboration Research, and Fusion DEMO Reactor Collaboration Research.
+These are General Collaboration Research which utilizes facilities of NIFS, and Bilateral Collaboration Research, Fusion Development Collaboration Research, and Fusion DEMO Reactor Collaboration Research which utilize facilities of other institutes.
 The joint use and joint research activities are powerfully developed by accepting research proposals from researchers each year.

 NIFS collaboration research activities are always reviewed and improved so as to be compatible with the latest research trends by changing the categories of collaboration.
-In FY2022, the categories of General collaboration Research were revised, the figures show the number of accepted collaboration subjects in each category.
+In FY2022, the categories of General collaboration Research were revised.
+The figures show the number of accepted collaboration subjects in each category.
+LHD Project Collaboration Research was closed in FY2022.

 General Collaboration Research